If I could open up about the things I struggle with as an introvert — and the things I’m working on — here’s what I’d say.

-Throughout my 26 years of living on this earth, I’ve faced many different obstacles and put up with way more than I could handle as an introvert.
+Throughout my 26 years of living on this earth, I’ve faced many obstacles and put up with way more than I could handle as an introvert.
 I’ve grown so much as a person, but to this day, there are still bumps along the road.
-Thankfully, what I’ve learned from the past has helped prepare me for any new problems that occur.
+Thankfully, what I’ve learned from the past has helped prepare me for new problems that occur.

 We all have a story — or multiple stories — to tell, and we all have reactions to experiences that help make us who we are.
 Obviously, people you meet for the first time are not going to understand why you’re the quietest one in your friend group, why you decline to go out on a Saturday night, or why you only feel comfortable texting one or two people out of the 20+ that you know.